dabeaz/blog/2021/barely-interface.md

         pass
 ```

-An abstract class guarantees that instances of subclasses implement the required methods.
-For example, if you make a mistake, you'll get an informative error:
+An abstract base class guarantees that instances of subclasses implement a set of required methods.
+For example, if you make a typo, you'll get an informative error:

 ```python
 class Stream(AbstractStream):